Note: These definitions are for adults and older students.

 Intersex: An umbrella term used to describe a wide range of natural bodily variations.
 In some cases, these traits are visible at birth, and in others, they are not apparent until puberty.

-QTPOC: Queer, Trans, People of Color.
+QTPOC: Queer and Trans People of Color.

 Sexual Orientation: An inherent or immutable enduring emotional, romantic or sexual attraction to other people.
+Note: an individual’s sexual orientation is independent of their gender identity.

-SOGIE: Sexual Orientation Gender Identity and Expression.
+SOGIE: Sexual Orientation, Gender Identity and Expression.

-Transgender/Trans: An umbrella term for people whose gender identity and/or expression is different from cultural expectations based on the sex they were assigned at birth.
+Transgender: An umbrella term for people whose gender identity and/or expression is different from cultural expectations based on the sex they were assigned at birth.
 Being transgender does not imply any specific sexual orientation.
+Therefore, transgender people may identify as straight, gay, lesbian, bisexual, etc.

 Two Spirit: An umbrella term and identity within many first nations communities both historically and presently that describes people who live within a spectrum of genders, sexual identities, gender expressions and gender roles.